 - Crown lengthening.
 This procedure reshapes both gum tissue and bone for healthier tooth structure, which helps with placing restorations on the teeth.

-- Treating muscle (frenula) attachment.
-Those with a restricted or tight frenulum (the fold of skin under the tongue) may benefit from a laser frenectomy.
+- Treating tongue frenulum attachment.
+Those with a thick or tight frenulum (the fold of skin under the front part of tongue that anchors to the mouth floor) may benefit from a laser frenectomy.
 This treatment helps children whose restricted frenulum causes them to be tongue-tied, have difficulty breastfeeding, or have a speech impediment.

 - Removing soft tissue folds.
 Lasers can remove soft tissue folds from ill-fitting dentures without pain or sutures.